When naming documents, use hyphens to separate words to make your files more easily discoverable.

-Monthly_Report.docx Bad Example: File name uses an underscore to separate words.
+Monthly Report.docx Bad Example: File name uses a space to separate words

-As far as SharePoint search goes, an underscore is only a valid word separator in SharePoint Standard or Enterprise, from 2010 onwards.
-Underscores are not valid word separators for search in SharePoint foundation.
+Underscores are not valid word separators for search in SharePoint, and not recommended by others.
 Also, sometimes underscores are less visible to users, for example, when a hyperlink is underlined.
 When reading a hyperlink that is underlined, it is often possible for the user to be mistaken by thinking that the URL contains spaces instead of underscores.
 For these reasons it is best to avoid their use in file names and titles.

-Monthly-Report.docx Good Example: File name uses a hyphen to separate words.
+Monthly_Report.docx Bad Example: File name uses an underscore to separate words

 A hyphen is the best choice, because it is understood both by humans and all versions of SharePoint search.